1. Teashop girls are best friends forever. 2. Tea is held every week, no matter what. 3. All tea and scones must be split equally at all times.

 Laura Schaefer is the author of The Teashop Girls, The Secret Ingredient, and Littler Women.
 She lives in Orlando, Florida, with her husband and daughter.
 When she’s not writing middle grade novels, you might find her scoping out local coffee shops, taking long walks with only partially working headphones, and poking around the library for treasures.
 Laura’s favorite Little Women character is Jo (whose isn’t?), but she confesses to a strong fondness for Amy as well.
 Visit her online at LauraSchaeferWriter.com or follow her on Twitter at @TeaShopGirl.

-Sujean Rim is the author and illustrator of the Birdie’s Big-Girl Shoes, Birdie’s Big-Girl Dress, Birdie’s Big-Girl Hair, Zoogie Boogie Fever!, Chee-Kee: A Panda in Bearland, and more.
+Sujean Rim is the author and illustrator of Take a Breath, the Birdie’s Big-Girl Shoes, Birdie’s Big-Girl Dress, Birdie’s Big-Girl Hair, Zoogie Boogie Fever!, Chee-Kee: A Panda in Bearland, and more.
 She has worked as an illustrator for clients including Tiffany & Co., Target, and the website DailyCandy.
 Sujean lives in New York with her favorite artist and husband Bob, and their son, Charlie.
 Find her online at SujeanRim.com.

 Publisher: Simon & Schuster/Paula Wiseman Books (December 22, 2009)